Tag: Kitchen benchtop

 A Fully Handleless Minimalist Kitchen

-For our very special homes in Mt Albert, BoxMakers worked hard to create specially tailored, form-fitting, high-performance kitchens.
-Our work in Lot 2 was aimed at answering a typical family’s requirements in a sleek and functional solution.
+For our very special homes in Mt Albert, BoxMakers worked hard to create specially tailored, form-fitting, high-performance kitchens suited for a wide range of needs.
+Our work in Lot 2 was aimed at answering all of a typical family’s requirements in a sleek and functional solution.

 The layout took the form of a slim L-shaped design with an island.
-This arrangement allowed for practical intensive cooking sessions with all major working areas mere steps away from each other.
-This also gives extra room for family convening and dining.
-We built the main kitchen area with two distinct depths.
-The outer cabinetry is distinguished by its Melteca Storm Pearl finish, which blends the lines between brown and dark blue, and inner cabinetry came in simple white melamine.
-We recessed the white overhead the bench, matching the vein-streaked splashback and icy white benchtop.
+This arrangement allowed for practical intensive cooking sessions with all major working areas mere steps away from each other, while also giving extra room for family convening and dining.
+The main kitchen area shows two distinct depths: the outer cabinetry is distinguished by its Melteca Storm Pearl finish, which blends the lines between brown and dark blue, and inner cabinetry came in simple white melamine.
+The white cabinetry is recessed on the bench overhead, matching the vein-streaked splashback and icy white benchtop.

 Modern minimalism is the name of the game for kitchen style.
 Featuring handleless cabinets and stainless-steel fixtures, this kitchen prides itself on smooth lines and accessible function.
 This was achievable thanks to Fit NZ’s push-to-open mechanisms and Häfele’s Luxe hidden handles.
 Every cabinet from the VIBO bottle organiser, to the corner cabinet and Tanova pull-out bin offered handleless operation.